melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 Gutenberg, for example, loads a 40kb blocking CSS in your WordPress website, while it can only create a handful of different blocks.
 That is twice the size of my complete homepage.
 Avada is even worse and loads a 700kb(!) blocking CSS file.
 There is no need to explain why that is unacceptable.
 Wix has even worse performance... and this is all just from a technical point of view.
 Because we know what happens when content creators freely influence design.
 Noting good...

 Still, we keep dreaming that there is some magic solution that gives content creators design and development powers, but why?
 Creating low quality stuff without designers and developers is an option.
 OK, I get it.
-It is the reason Google AMP exists.
+It is the reason the average webpage is 3MB large and the reason why Google AMP exists.
 Let's move on...

 ## No-code platforms for designers